Skip to main content

 To address these risks, the NCUA recommends that credit unions:

-• Conduct Comprehensive Reviews:
+• Conduct comprehensive reviews:

-• Analyze all aspects of overdraft and NSF fee programs, including disclosures, processing systems, and member communications.
+• Analyze all aspects of overdraft and NSF fee programs, including disclosures, processing systems and member communications.

 • Evaluate member complaints and fee structures for fairness and transparency.

-• Mitigate Risks:
+• Mitigate risks:

 • Eliminate fee practices that members cannot reasonably anticipate or avoid.